CDC Logo

 Degree of Threat: B = High

-Primary threats are habitat loss, degradation and fragmentation; livestock ranching (through disease transmission, range depletion and resource competition); and harassment by the public (Demarchi 2002; Demarchi et al. 2000a, 2000b; A. Fontana, pers. comm.; F. Harper, pers. comm.).
+Comments: Primary threats are habitat loss, degradation and fragmentation; livestock ranching (through disease transmission, range depletion and resource competition) and harassment by the public (Demarchi 2002; Demarchi et al. 2000a, 2000b; A. Fontana, pers. comm.; F. Harper, pers. comm.).

-Overharvesting was a threat historically, but provincial wildlife management and conservation efforts have controlled this (Ministry of Environment, Lands and Parks 1996).
+Over harvesting was a threat historically, but provincial wildlife management and conservation efforts have controlled this (Ministry of Environment, Lands and Parks 1996).
 Small herds, particularly isolated ones, are most vulnerable.
-There is additional concern about the artificial selection by trophy hunting for rams with smaller horns, but the implications of this are not known (Coltman et al. 2003, Hengeveld et. al. 2010)
+There is additional concern about the artificial selection for rams with smaller horns due to trophy hunting, (Coltman et al. 2003, Hengeveld et. al. 2010, Pigeon et al. 2016) and population-wide reduction in body size (Pigeon et al. 2017).

 Noxious weed invasion (e.g. cheat grass, knapweed) reduces or eliminates nutritious forage with inedible or non-nutritious plants (Demarchi 2002).

 Livestock ranching can be a major threat, affecting herds in a number of ways.
 Domestic sheep commonly carry bacteria such as Pasteurella sp., and can transmit them directly to bighorns, potentially causing fatal pneumonia in otherwise healthy individuals (Foreyt and Jessup 1982; Harper 2001).
 Although this remains a real threat, there is ongoing work to remove domestic sheep from Bighorn range in order to reduce the exposure (G. Kuzyk pers. comm.
 2010).
 Cattle grazing can also reduce the available food on key winter and spring ranges.
-In 1987 the Ministry of Forests and Lands estimated that Crown range supported 200,000 cow/calf pairs and yearlings (Demarchi and Demarchi 1987).
+In 1987 the Ministry of Forests and Lands estimated th

 Trend (in population, range, area occupied, and/or condition of occurrences)